ELDER ABUSE PREVENTION UNIT

 CELJ is also proud to partner in the Council on Elder Abuse Shelter Network.
 The Shelter is a collaboration between local nursing facilities and service providers to provide temporary safe shelter to older victims of domestic violence.
 For more information on the shelter, visit Council on Elder Abuse or call 716-941-4994.

 CELJ also coordinates and/or participates in Enhanced Multidisciplinary Teams(E-MDTs) in Erie, Niagara, Cattaraugus and Chautauqua counties.
 E-MDTs are partnerships among public, profit and non-profit organizations, with the goal of working collaboratively to improve the process of protecting victims of financial exploitation and abuse, as well as improve the outcomes of complex elder abuse cases.
+This program is supported by public funding from the New York State Office for the Aging and LifeSpan of Greater Rochester.
 To learn more, visit our E-MDT page.

 KEEPING SENIORS SAFE